astronomer/docs/astro/cli/configure-cli.md

 <TabItem value="windows">

-Set up Podman on Windows so you can run the Astro CLI in Podman containers.
+Set up Podman on Windows so you can run Apache Airflow locally and deploy to Astro with Podman containers.

 ### Prerequisites

 - Podman 3 or later installed on Windows Subsystem for Linux version 2 (WSL 2) using Ubuntu 22.04 or later.
 See [Install Linux on Windows with WSL](https://learn.microsoft.com/en-us/windows/wsl/install) and [Getting started with Podman](https://podman.io/getting-started/).
 - A running Podman machine with at least 4 GB of RAM.
-You can confirm that Podman is running by using `podman ps` in your Linux terminal.
+To confirm that Podman is running, run `podman ps` in your Linux terminal.
 - The Astro CLI Linux distribution installed on WSL 2.
 See [Install the Astro CLI on Linux](https://docs.astronomer.io/astro/cli/install-cli?tab=linux#install-the-astro-cli).

+If you're interested in running a different version of Podman that's unsupported, contact [Astronomer support](https://cloud.astronomer.io/support).

 :::tip

 If you receive an error after running `podman ps`, you might need to set the `DOCKER_HOST` environment variable in WSL 2 to be the location of your Podman service socket.
 This is typically `unix:///run/podman/podman.sock`, but it can vary based on your installation.

 :::

-If you're interested in running a different version of Podman that's unsupported, contact [Astronomer support](https://cloud.astronomer.io/support).

 ### Setup